Need to talk? Call 1800 882 436.

 What do antenatal tests cost?

-Medicare covers at least some of the cost of routine antenatal tests.
+Medicare covers some of the cost of routine antenatal tests.
 You can get some money back or be bulk billed for many ultrasounds and blood tests.

 It's a good idea to check about the fees when you book your appointments.